 - Individualized Instruction: ABA programs are tailored to meet the specific needs of each child.
 This individualized approach allows therapists to focus on particular social skills that the child may find challenging.
 For example, if a child struggles with initiating conversations, the ABA therapist can create targeted interventions to practice this skill in a supportive environment.

 - Reinforcement Strategies: Positive reinforcement is a cornerstone of ABA.
-When a child successfully demonstrates a social skill, they receive praise or rewards, which encourages them to repeat the behavior in the future.
+When a child successfully demonstrates a social skill, they receive praise or rewards, which encourages them to repeat the behaviour in the future.
 This reinforcement helps to solidify the learning process and motivates children to engage in social interactions more frequently.

 - Generalization of Skills: One of the primary goals of ABA is to help children generalize their social skills across different settings and with various peers.
 This means that the skills learned in therapy should transfer to real-life situations, such as playing with friends at the playground or participating in classroom activities.
 ABA therapists work to create opportunities for practice in diverse environments, ensuring that children can apply their skills in everyday interactions.